 Submissions should be between 1,000 and 4,000 words and be accompanied by a high-resolution image.
 Articles should be well written, clear, succinct, and where appropriate include APA in-text referencing and a list of references.
 It is not expected that writers have previously been published in education/academic journals.
 We welcome articles from a wide range of sources including teachers, students, education leaders, researchers and academics.

 The first edition of the new look In Alliance will be published in October.
-Deadline for submissions is 2 July 2018.
+The Deadline for submissions has now passed for the 2018 issue.

 Staff wellbeing and professional development